 The requirements set out in this chapter apply to all NABERS ratings.
-Assessors can enter data relating to the REI into the NABERS Perform platform.
-If data is not entered into NABERS Perform, the REI will only include the relevant RET.
-For NABERS ratings that are not created in NABERS Perform, Assessors can provide REI data using a provided spreadsheet:
+Where relevant, Assessors must enter data relating to the REI into the NABERS Perform platform.
+However, for NABERS ratings that are not created in NABERS Perform, Assessors must provide REI data using a provided spreadsheet:

-- a) For apartment buildings, this will be included as part of the existing spreadsheet. - b) For data centres the REI spreadsheet will be available in the Members resource library.
+- For apartment buildings, this will be included as part of the existing spreadsheet. - For data centres the REI spreadsheet will be available in the Members resource library.